Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups

 \section{Introduction}

 The directed power graph of a group $\mathbf G$ is the simple directed graph whose vertex set is $G$, and in which $x\rightarrow y$ if $y$ is a power of $x$.
 Its underlying simple graph is called the power graph of the group.
 The directed power graph was introduced by Kelarev and Quinn \cite{prvi kelarev i kvin}, while the power graph was first studied by Chakrabarty, Ghosh and Sen \cite{cakrabarti}.
 The power graph has been subject of many papers, including \cite{power graph, power graph 2, cameron3, on the structure, sitov, drugi kelarev i kvin, kelarev3, kelarev4, cameron4,samostalni,cameron-manna-mehatari}.
 In these papers, combinatorial and algebraic properties of the power graph have received great attention.
-For more details the survey \cite{pregled za power grafove} is recommended.
+For more details, papers \cite{pregled za power grafove,cameron-graphs-defined-on-groups,pregledni-cameron-i-druzina} are recommended.

 The enhanced power graph of a group is the simple graph whose vertices are elements of the group, and in which two vertices are adjacent if they are powers of some element of the group, i.e. if they generate a cyclic subgroup.
-The enhanced power graph was introduced by Aalipour et al. \cite{on the structure}, and it was further studied in \cite{nas prvi, bera i bunja, hamzeh2, ma i she, panda dalal i kumar}.
-In these papers combinatorial properties of the enhanced power graph, its relation to the power graph of the group, as well as algebraic properties of its automorphism group, have received significant attention.
-Another graph closely related to the enhanced power graph of a group is the cyclic graph of a semigroup, in which two elements are adjacent when they generate a monogenic subsemigroup.
-The cyclic graph of a semigroup was studied in \cite{afkami,dalal-kumar}, but it was studied in the case of groups too in \cite{abdolahi,ma-wei-zhong}.
+The enhanced power graph was introduced by Aalipour et al. \cite{on the structure}, although the complement of this graph, under the name the noncyclic graph of the group, was studied ten years earlier in \cite{abdolahi}.
+The enhanced power graph was further studied in \cite{nas prvi, bera i bunja, hamzeh2, ma i she, panda dalal i kumar, cameron-phan, parveen-kumar-singh-ma, parveen-dalal-kumar, parveen-kumar}.
+In these papers, combinatorial properties of the enhanced power graph, its relation to the power graph of the group, as well as algebraic properties of its automorphism group, have received significant attention.